Risk management and internal control

 Risks and near-term uncertainties

-Board of Directors' Report 2024
+Board of Directors' Report 2025

 Aspo’s operations depend on the availability of IT systems and network services.
-Lack of services can cause disruptions to business operations.
-Recent geopolitical tensions have increased the threat of cyberattacks.
-Because the estimates concerning the future presented in this annual report are based on the current situation, they involve risks and other uncertainties that may cause actual future outcomes to differ from the estimates.
+The unavailability of these services can cause disruptions to business operations.
+Recent geopolitical tensions have increased the threat of cyber incidents.

 Internal control